jlmnrc/redcap-project-design-guidelines/README.md

 ## General

 ## Naming Conventions
+### Length
+- REDCap will give a warning if your variable length is more than 26 char.
+- Most stats package will also truncate the variable if it is too long.
+- Keep variable names less than 26 characters​.

 ### Uniform suffixes
 The following suffixes have a universal meaning ensuring the field can be understood easily.
 Use the correct suffix where appropriate.